fortran-lang/fpm-docs/pages/spec/naming.md

 All packages in FPM registries must have unique names, hence they must abide to the following rules

-1. All package names shall be valid Fortran names. (see above).
+1. All package names shall be valid Fortran names;
+2. Dash characters (`-`) are also allowed, and are treated by fpm as underscores;
-2. Package names may contain uppercase and lowercase characters, but their unique identification is made case insensitive.
+3. Package names may contain uppercase and lowercase characters, but their unique identification is made case insensitive;
-3. No duplicate package names are allowed within the same namespace.
+4. No duplicate package names are allowed within the same namespace.

 *Examples of valid package names:*